Energy

 • ban any new coal-fired power stations or coal mines, and any expansion to existing coal fired power stations or mines

-• immediately develop a transition plan for the decommissioning of existing coal-fired power stations and coal mines while supporting the development of programs to assist the Collie community to transition to alternative sources of economic prosperity
+• support a transition plan for the decommissioning of existing coal-fired power stations and coal mines in Collie while supporting the development of programs to assist the Collie community to transition to alternative sources of economic prosperity

-• oppose any new liquid natural gas (LNG) facilities and work toward the replacement of the industry with renewable energy, leading to the near-term retirement of the gas industry
+• oppose any new or expanded liquid natural gas (LNG) facilities and work toward the replacement of gas with renewable energy as widely as possible

 • oppose the expansion of existing natural gas production and work toward the replacement of the industry with renewable energy, leading to the near-term retirement of the gas industry

-• require full, open and transparent annual disclosure of greenhouse gas emissions from all components of the production train in all oil and gas facilities without exclusion, as part of the National Greenhouse Gas Inventory reporting requirement (under the National Greenhouse and Energy Reporting Act 2007)
+• require full, open and transparent annual disclosure of greenhouse gas emissions from all components of the production train in all oil and gas facilities without exclusion, as part of the National Greenhouse Gas Inventory reporting requirement (under the National Greenhouse and Energy Reporting Act 2007), with appropriate penalties for under-reporting

-• end the development of coal-seam, shale2 or tight3 gas-field industries in Western Australia, given the short and long-term risks to our water, land, communities, tourism and agricultural industries, and our climate
+• prohibit the exploration for, or development of, any gas well developments including those that involve hydraulic fracturing2 by whatever means, given the short and long-term risks to our water, land, communities, tourism and agricultural industries, and our climate

 (See also the Australian Greens Climate Change and Energy policy)

-1. Hydraulic fracturing or fracking is a technique in which rock is fractured by a pressurized liquid.
-The process involves the high-pressure injection of 'fracking' fluid' into the well-bore to create cracks in the deep rock formations through which natural gas and petroleum will flow more freely.
+2. Hydraulic fracturing or fracking is a technique in which rock is fractured by a pressurized liquid.
+The process involves the high-pressure injection of 'fracking fluid' into the well-bore to create cracks in the deep rock formations through which natural gas and petroleum will flow more freely.